JuliaManifolds/IterativeAlgorithmsInterface.jl/docs/src/index.md

 # AlgorithmsInterface.jl

-Welcome to the Documentation of `LieGAlgorithmsInterface.jl`.
+Welcome to the Documentation of `AlgorithmsInterface.jl`.

 ```@meta
 CurrentModule = AlgorithmsInterface